expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 <img src="../img/a_plus_b_eq_b_plus_a_asrt_only.png">

 These are all available flags which define the scope:
-- 'h' - any hypothesis statement.
+- `h` - any hypothesis statement.
-- 'H' - concatenation of all hypothesis statements (in the order of definition).
+- `H` - concatenation of all hypothesis statements (in the order of definition).
-- 'a' - the assertion statement.
+- `a` - the assertion statement.
-- 's' - any single statement (a hypothesis or assertion).
+- `s` - any single statement (a hypothesis or assertion).

 You can combine multiple flags which don't contradict each other.
 For example, `$[+a ph -> ps $]` will find all frames which have adjacent symbols `ph -> ps` in its assertion.